OwnID/ownid-gigya-ios-sdk/Readme.md

 ### Button Apperance
 It is possible to set button visual settings by passing `OwnID.UISDK.VisualLookConfig`.
 Additionally, you can override default behaviour of tooltip appearing or other settings in `OwnID.UISDK.TooltipVisualLookConfig`.
-By passing `widgetPosition` or text view will change it's position.
+By passing `widgetPosition`, `or` text view will change it's position accordingly.

 ```swift
 let tooltipConfig = OwnID.UISDK.TooltipVisualLookConfig(backgroundColor: .pink,